 All field providers will be able to obtain statistical data with the objective of them forward planning.

 The system also has the ability to provide data connectivity with field user mobile devices.
-This will begin in mid-2018.

 Please note that the “mobile portion” is not a mandate for field providers, it is an option.
 The plan enables them to engage at their own time and respective funding cycles.